 Depending on where you live, you will race at different times.
-For instance, in Northern Europe, you race in the middle of summer, but further South, racing in the middle of summer would be impossible in the heat, in which case you might, in fact, have two seasons, one in spring and another in autumn, with a break for the heat.
+For instance, in Northern Europe, you race in the middle of summer, but further South, racing in the middle of summer would be impossible in the heat.
+In this case, you might, in fact, have two seasons.
+One in spring and another in autumn, with a break for the heat.
 Then if you live south of the equator, everything is all back to front, so read on, but adapt what you read to suit your season and weather conditions.

 AUTUMN TRAINING OR WIND DOWN TIME

-Build up the miles, don’t go at it too hard, start slowly on easy roads and short distances with the emphasis on pleasure, then as you start to feel stronger lengthen the distances and build in a lunch stop, but keep in mind that you are not racing for quite a long time, and you have a lot of work to do before then.
+Build up the miles, don’t go at it too hard.
+Start slowly on easy roads and short distances with the emphasis on pleasure.
+As you start to feel stronger lengthen the distances and build in a lunch stop, but keep in mind that you are not racing for quite a long time, and you have a lot of work to do before then.

 WINTER CYCLING TRAINING OR BUILD UP TIME

-If you only raced for an hour then there is no point in training for five to six hours, but then if you are racing over those sort of times you will have to train long hours; the younger rider should not be training as hard or as long as an older more experienced rider.
+If you only raced for an hour then there is no point in training for five to six hours.
+However, if you are racing over those sorts of times you will have to train long hours; the younger rider should not be training as hard or as long as an older more experienced rider.
 Build up to between four to six hours, but be careful not to overdo it, as this is the time of year that you could get run-down and catch a cold or some other virus.

-Start with long flat rides and then add in some more hills, but not too severe, then as before when you feel stronger put in good long climbs.
-At the start of this section you should feel fresh, but knowing that you have been for a good ride, if you feel like you have done nothing, then you are not doing enough, step it up another notch.
+Start with long flat rides and then add in some more hills, but not too severe.
+Before when you feel stronger put in good long climbs.
+At the start of this section, you should feel fresh.
+Knowing that you have been for a good ride, if you feel like you have done nothing, then you are not doing enough.
+Step it up another notch.

-Coming to the end of this faze you should be feeling the effort, this means you have to rest more, maybe asleep after your ride, this is the best time for recovery, get in from your ride, shower, a hot drink, and some toast and a nice “siesta” before dinner time.
+Coming to the end of this faze you should be feeling the effort.
+This means you have to rest more.
+Sleep after your ride, this is the best time for recovery. get in a shower, make yourself a hot drink, and some toast and a nice “siesta” before dinner time.
 This long-distance training gives you the foundations to build the rest of your house of training.

 SPRING TRAINING OR FULL TRAINING TIME

-Once you have warmed up properly, start to sprint between the first and second lamppost and resting between the second and third, this is better if they are spread unevenly, so changing distances of the rests and sprints.
-For time trailing or solo Triathlon riding you could use a set distance, a quarter, a half or a full mile and build up to doing full mile intervals, remembering to rest when you feel tired or stop and go home if you just cant get going, but you must be riding flat out when doing them.
+Once you have warmed up properly, start to sprint between the first and second lamppost and resting between the second and third.
+This is better if they are spread unevenly, so changing distances of the rests and sprints.
+For time trailing or solo Triathlon riding you could use a set distance, a quarter, a half or a full mile and build up to doing full mile intervals.
+Remember to rest when you feel tired or stop and go home if you just cant get going, but you must be riding flat out when doing them.

-Thirdly, racing, this is an excellent way of bringing on your speed, race hard for half the race or more, but understand that you will not finish the race, but do as much as you can without going too deep into your reserves.
+Thirdly, racing.
+This is an excellent way of bringing on your speed.
+Race hard for half the race or more, but understand that you will not finish the race.
+Do as much as you can without going too deep into your reserves.

 This is a great way to train but can work out to be expensive with traveling etc. also, it may annoy other riders as you will be riding hard early on with no intention of finishing.